avri-kaufman/app-icon-scraper/README.md

 ## Configuration

--AWS S3 Configuration: Ensure that the accessKeyId, secretAccessKey, and region are correctly set up in your AWS configuration for the S3 SDK.
+- AWS S3 Configuration: Ensure that the accessKeyId, secretAccessKey, and region are correctly set up in your AWS configuration for the S3 SDK.
--Image Dimensions: You can adjust the width and height parameters in the getAppIcon function call to get icons of different sizes.
+- Image Dimensions: You can adjust the width and height parameters in the getAppIcon function call to get icons of different sizes.